dpa99c/phonegap-launch-navigator-example/README.md

 $ phonegap run ios

 ```
-Note: For this to work, you need to build and install the Phonegap ios-deploy project first
+Note: For this to work, you need to build and install the Phonegap ios-deploy project first: `npm install -g ios-deploy`
-- Either clone and build from (https://github.com/phonegap/ios-deploy)
-- Or use npm: `npm install -g ios-deploy`

 Or import the project in Xcode and run it from there.
 The Xcode project is located here:
 ```